Tea Bags

 Thus, our plastic-free selections are crafted from wood pulp and vegetable starch.
 These materials are considered a “bio-plastic.”
 Although they share the name with conventional plastics, their environmental impact is substantially lighter.

 Not only are these tea bags biodegradable, but they are also composter-friendly.
 When using our products, customers can return the nutrients to the Earth by simply adding the used them to their garden compost.
 Our commitment to sustainability is further reinforced through certifications.
-Our tea bags meet the EN-13432 standard for compatibility.
+They meet the EN-13432 standard for compatibility.

 Moreover, they carry ISO 9001/2015, Kosher, and Halal certifications.
 These ensure that our high-quality tea can be enjoyed by a wide range of patrons.
 They also champion environmental stewardship.